trufflesuite/trufflesuite.com/public/tutorials/upgrading-from-truffle-2-to-3.md

 ⚠️ Warning: This change will affect your migrations, your tests, and your application code! ⚠️

-In Truffle 2.0, your contract abstractions managed your networks in a naive way, and added constructs like a "default network" that opened up the possibity of using the wrong network artifacts and deployed addresses at the wrong time.
+In Truffle 2.0, your contract abstractions managed your networks in a naive way, and added constructs like a "default network" that opened up the possibility of using the wrong network artifacts and deployed addresses at the wrong time.
 This provided a fancy and easy to use syntax -- i.e., `MyContract.deployed().myFunction(...)` -- but it left your code open to errors.
 Truffle 3.0 changes this syntax, where `.deployed()` is now thennable, like a promise (see example below).
-Similarly, this makes your contract abstractions seemlessly integrate with [EIP 190](https://github.com/ethereum/EIPs/issues/190), Ethereum's package management standard.
+Similarly, this makes your contract abstractions seamlessly integrate with [EIP 190](https://github.com/ethereum/EIPs/issues/190), Ethereum's package management standard.
 All of this is for the better, but it means you'll have some changes to make all across the board.

 In the general use case, here is how the new syntax differs from the old: